 Q. How much are copies and reproductions?

 A. Photocopies of textual records are $0.80 per page.
 There's a $20.00 minimum fee for mail orders.
-Reader-printer copies and scans made from microfilm are $0.40 per page.
+Scans made from microfilm are $0.40 per page.
 A limited number of digital images can be made for $10.00 per image.
-See our fee schedule.
+This link provides additional information about our fee schedule.